tmrts/go-patterns/behavioral/visitor.md

 It gives the ability to extend the existing object without modifying the object itself.

 ## Implementation
+Implementation of a visitor that can add functionality to the shape structures.

 ```go
 type Visitor interface {